averylayne01/averylayne01/_posts/2022-10-23-review-blog-two.md

 I also would have liked an option to enlarge the text and the pictures at the same time.
 As I mentioned, the text throughout this project is really small, making it hard to read for someone who may not be able to see very well.
 When you click on the pictures it expands them but covers the text.
 I think if there was an option to expand the picture and the text side by side, it would make the information feel more connected with what is being displayed in the visual.

 If you hold your cursor over the text, a text box will sometimes pop up.
 It will say the same thing as the actual text and block the text.
 Im unsure as to why this happens.
-I can be distracting
+It can be distracting.

 ![text box blocking actual text on the page](https://averylayne01.github.io/averylayne01/images/overlaptxt.png)